andrewfraley/magic_mapper/README.md

 ## TV Models supported

 - LG C9 - Fully tested on FW 05.30.25
 - LG CX - Not tested, but should work.
-Likely needs the C9 startup script.
 - LG CX - Not tested, but should work.
-Likely needs the C2 startup script.
 - LG C2 - Fully tested

 ## Installation / Setup